 CPD 30 January 2024 - This is the last ...

-* A full day of face to face CPD activity and networking to be held on 19 June 2023 at the Riverside Hotel 20 Montague Road Southbank, Brisbane.
-Morning Tea, Light Lunch and limited parking will be provided.
-Those who have taken take up the CPD Subscription for 2023/2024 will be able to attend this event for a 50% discounted price.
+* A full day of face to face CPD activity and networking will be held on 17 June 2024 at Southbank, Brisbane.
+A similar event was held in 2023.
+Those who take up the 2024 CPD Subscription (when available) will be offered a very good discount for early registration to attend the 2024 event.
 All core CPD activities will be covered.
-Seven CPD points will be available for a full day attendance.
-We have interactive sessions and a range of presenters and panel members.
-Because this is face to face only (no online attendance), places will be limited.
-Registration is now available.
-For the discounted rate first take up the single subscription below if you haven't already subscribed.
-You will receive an email from us which will give you the coupon information for free registration for the CPD events and a coupon for the 50% discount for the Immersion Day.
-Register Here but subscribe first if you want the discount.
-Subscribe below for the Bulk Subscription if you want the discount.
+Up to seven CPD points will be available for a full day attendance.
+As it was in the 2023 Immersion Day, most sessions will be interactive with a range of moderators and panel members.
+Because this will be face to face only (no online attendance), places will need to be limited so get your registration as soon as it is available.
+If you have the 2024/2025 CPD Subscription, we will email the coupon information for registration for the CPD events and a coupon for the discount for the Immersion Day.
+REGISTRATION NOT YET AVAILABLE.

 CERTIFICATE IN ADJUDICATION 2023 - CPD OR CERTIFICATE COURSE